-- Publish: in the publish internal call, the node's Router is responsible to collect the application internal data and make it available to the node's Delegate, who sends it out as publications that the controller's frontend will grab. - Subscribe: in the subscribe internal call, the node's Delegate receives external data coming from the controller's backend and hands the data to the node's Router, who is responsible to write these messages down into the internals of the node application. - Stem Simulation: in general terms, the step simulation internal call implies executing the node's application during Δt in order to generate new data.
+- Publish: In the publish internal call, the node's Router collects the application internal data and makes it available to the node's Delegate to publish to the controller's frontend. - Subscribe: In the subscribe internal call, the node's Delegate receives external data coming from the controller's backend and hands the data to the node's Router, who is responsible for writing these messages down into the internals of the node application. - Stem Simulation: In general terms, the step simulation internal call implies executing the node's application during Δt in order to generate new data.
 Recall that Δt is a message part of the "Tick" request sent by the controller.
-Having said that, there are different nuances in the precise meaning of "step simulation" for nodes that are synchronous (i.e. run in cycles, like FSW or the spacecraft simulation) and for nodes that are asynchronous (i.e. are event-based, like the ground system)
+Having said that, there are nuances in the precise meaning of "step simulation" for nodes that are synchronous (i.e. run in cycles, like FSW or the spacecraft simulation) and for nodes that are asynchronous (i.e. are event-based, like the ground system)